 Compared to many other pieces of kit, carrying the best camping utensils brings benefits out of proportion to the few ounces they add.
 Indeed, time spent in camp becomes far more pleasurable when you’re equipped with a few kitchen extras to make cooking easier, and dining more comfortable.

 Plenty of adventurer racers, lightweight-obsessive expeditioners, mountaineers and masochists complete arduous trips with nothing more than a spoon and one small pot to use as a combined cooking pan, eating bowl and drinking mug.
 Which is fine if you don’t mind drinking tea that tastes of freeze-dried chicken korma.

 But it doesn't have to be that way.
 If you're hiking and concerned about weight, consider pots, cutlery and mugs made from titanium – it’s light, strong and fireproof, and its greater expense is soon justified if you use items regularly.
-Likewise, new materials and technology have improved functionality while cutting weight in everything from coffee-makers to water containers.
+Likewise, new materials and technology have improved functionality while cutting weight in everything from the best camping stoves to coffee-makers.
 You don’t have to take the kitchen sink, (though the few ounces that a folding washing-up bowl weighs definitely earns it a place in my batterie de cuisine), but rather add those items that suit the kind of meals you prepare and how you like to eat.

 And, finally, choose your campsite well and you could end up with a granite counter or a floating kitchen island formed from hardwood timber, just like the fanciest of indoor kitchens.